Southern Vales Archery Club History

 The first special Field shoot was the Golden Horseshoe, held in October 1983 at the Old Noarlunga grounds.
 This gave SVAC two recognised shoots each year, one in January and the second in October.
 The Golden Horseshoe received sponsorship and was renamed the IDEC Horseshoe shoot during the years 1984, 1985 and 1986.
 It was around this time that Archery SA removed the Australia Day shoot from SVAC.

 During her years with SVAC, Rosney mentored champion archers such as Simon Fairweather and Pat Coghlan and inspired many, many others.
 Simon, who was the national Head Coach for Archery Australia, and Pat, who represents Australia in World Cup Archery Tournaments speak highly of Rosney and her efforts to encourage young archers to achieve their very best.
 Rosney's dedication, her deep love of archery and her inspiration will continue to echo throughout time.
-After the very sudden and sad death of Rosney, and to honour her years of invaluable efforts for Archery in South Australia, the IDEC Horseshoe was renamed the Rosney Johns Memorial shoot and remains so to this day.
+After the very sudden and sad death of Rosney, and to honour her years of invaluable efforts for Archery in South Australia, the IDEC Horseshoe was renamed the Rosney Johns Memorial shoot.

-SVAC proudly hosts the Rosney Johns Memorial shoot on the last Sunday of October every year.
-The event is currently held at the Great Southern Archers club located at Strathalbyn.
+SVAC proudly hosted the Rosney Johns Memorial shoot on the last Sunday of October every year.
+The event was held at the Great Southern Archers club located at Strathalbyn.
+In 2019, SVAC revisited this tournament, and recognising Rosney’s dedication to developing juniors, we redesigned this to be the Rosney Johns Juniors tournament.

 1st FITA Event